All content within this page has been reviewed by

 The external and internal organs of the female reproductive system all serve different purposes, so let’s look at each one within those groups.

-Your external genitalia and adjacent body parts to protect you from infections.
+Your external genitalia (also called the vulva) can protect you from infections.
 Here are each of their roles within the female reproductive system:

 The internal reproductive organs of the female reproductive system are where conception happens and where a baby resides until it is delivered.
 Each month, the uterine lining builds up here and is shed if pregnancy does not occur.